 Terms and conditions

-The appointment (1,0 fte) is in temporary employment for 18 months (1 August 2023 to 31 January 2025), with the prospect of a permanent position after positive evaluation.
+The appointment (1,0 fte) is in temporary employment for 18 months (1 August, 2023 to January 31st, 2025), with the prospect of a permanent position after positive evaluation.
 The position corresponds to the position of University Lecturer in the University system of job profiles (UFO).
 The salary is in accordance with the collective salary agreement of the Association of Dutch Universities (CAO) and depending on qualifications and experience.
 The gross monthly salary is € 3557 (scale 10-4) to € 6181 (scale 12) for a full working week.
 Leiden University also offers an annual holiday premium of 8% and an end-of-year premium of 8.3%.

 Depending on qualifications, as specified by the Faculty of Humanities, particularly regarding teaching skills certification and the number of years of relevant work experience, the appointee may either start at the appropriate step in scale 10, 11 or 12.